 - 1. It is recommended that all students taking General Physics I/II also take ESM IB (120111), ESM IIB (120122).
 Students who's mathematics background form high school is not adequate to start with multi variable calculus (ESM IB), can consider also the ESM A track starting with single variable calculus. - 2.
 Recommended are either a second General Lecture (5 ECTS credits) or two Language courses (2.5 ECTS credits each). - 3.
 Choice of specialization subject courses with a total of 20 ECTS credit points.
 At least one of the courses must involve student presentations as a major component.
-This is in particular the case for the recommended course 200341 Physics Seminar (literature reviews).
 Please see the graduation requirements in section 3.2 for further details and rules.

 4. Guided Research (7.5 credits) is one part of two courses leading to the BSc thesis.
 This course and the course Guided Research and BSc Thesis (7.5 credits) can be either taken subsequently in the 5th and 6th semester or concurrently in the 6th semester.
 The latter possibility is in particular of interest for experimental projects.
 Guided Research and BSc Thesis (7.5 credits) comprises work in an experimental research lab or in a theory group at Jacobs University on topics of current interest.
 A written thesis (20 pages suggested) and an oral presentation of the results are required.
 Students should contact faculty regarding a research topic.
 The final assignment of topics will be done at the beginning of the 5th semester.